Bash-it/bash-it/themes/barbuk/README.md

 When using a ssh session, the theme will display `user@hostname`.
 You can disable this information with `BARBUK_SSH_INFO`.

-The hostname is display in the FQDN format by default.
+The hostname is displayed in the FQDN format by default.
 You can use the short hostname format with `BARBUK_HOST_INFO`.

 ```bash